makrai/notes/kitaev2001-reformer-iclr.md

   * Splitting activations in fact only affects the implementation; it is numerically identical to the layers used in the Transformer.
 Applying
-  * reversible residuals instead of the standard ones does change the model but has a negligible effect on training in all configurations
+  * reversible residuals instead of the standard ones does change the model but
+    * negligible effect on training in all configurations
   * locality-sensitive hashing in attention is a more major change that can influence the training dynamics, depending on the number of concurrent hashes used.
 We study this parameter and find a value which is both efficient to use and yields results very close to full attention
 * We experiment